MaryHal/cfAudio/README.md

 Basic Usage
 ===========

-Be sure to link cfAudio64 (or cfAudio32 for 32-bit systems) and make sure your compiler can find the header files in the `include` directory.
+Be sure to link cfAudio and make sure your compiler can find the header files in the `cfaudio` directory.

 Initialize Listener: